What’s in This Article

 Are there any restrictions on using my miles for someone else?

-There are no major restrictions, and you do not need to be on the same flight.
-Just double-check that the passenger’s name on the reservation matches their government-issued ID exactly.
+You’ll find no major restrictions, and you don’t need to be on the same flight.
+Double-check that the passenger’s name on the reservation matches their government-issued ID exactly to avoid issues at the airport.

 Can I transfer my American Airlines miles directly to someone else’s account?

 Yes, you can transfer miles directly.
-However, unlike booking a ticket for someone else, transferring miles costs money.
-American Airlines charges a fee per mile plus a processing charge.
-You can handle the transaction through the “Buy, Gift, and Transfer” portal on the airline’s website.
+Unlike booking a ticket for someone else, transferring miles costs money.
+American Airlines charges a fee per mile plus a processing charge, and you can handle the transaction through the “Buy, Gift, and Transfer” portal on the airline’s website.